NeuroLink Bridge

 The bite mark on your forearm is still throbbing.
 Your four-year-old is finally calm now, exhausted on the couch after forty-five minutes of screaming, hitting, spitting—his small body a hurricane of rage you couldn't reach.
 There's a hole in the drywall from where he threw his tablet.
 Your coffee went cold two hours ago.
 You haven't eaten.

-You don't have words for what rises in your chest.
-You're not sure if it's rage or despair or just the hollow echo of a question you've asked yourself a thousand times: Will it always be like this?
+Your partner comes home, surveys the wreckage, and says, "Maybe we should try being more consistent with consequences."
+You don't have words for what rises in your chest—rage, despair, or just the hollow echo of a question you've asked yourself a thousand times: Will it always be like this?

-The early years after diagnosis are often the hardest.
-Not because children won't grow and change—they absolutely will—but because parents are still learning their child's unique communication style while running on empty.
 Young autistic children with developing nervous systems often communicate overwhelm, distress, or unmet needs through their bodies.
 Hitting, biting, and spitting aren't character flaws or deliberate misbehavior—they're distress signals from a child who doesn't yet have the words or skills to express what's happening inside.
 This doesn't make it easier to live through, but it does mean this intensity is not forever.

 As children develop more communication skills, gain better regulation tools, and as parents learn to identify triggers and patterns, the frequency and intensity of these behaviors typically decrease.
 Growth happens—sometimes slowly, sometimes in unexpected bursts—but it does happen.